 Putting your little one to bed when they are starting to get tired rather than when they are exhausted, could impact the amount and quality of sleep they have each night.

 Getting your little one into a routine can be tricky, but once you have accomplished it, bedtimes become that little bit easier.
 Check out our article on mastering the perfect bath, book, bed routine here.
 Once you have cracked the daytime napping and bedtime routine, stick to it.
 By following this pattern every night your child will know what to expect and will be a lot more likely to be relaxed and ready for sleep.

 As with everything, consistency is key!
-Sassy toddlers will always try and push those boundaries, so if your little one wakes earlier than you would want, try not to reward them and stick to your guns.
+Cheeky toddlers will always try and push those boundaries so if your little one wakes earlier than you would want, try not to reward them, and stick to your guns.
 Brace yourself for the long haul, when it comes to bedtimes it is unlikely to change overnight.

 Groclock Sleep Trainer